 What is sampling risk?

 The risk of incorrect rejection works the other way.
 The auditor concludes there is a problem when there is not.
-This wastes time (more testing, more investigation) but does not produce a wrong opinion.
+This wastes time (more testing and unnecessary conversations with the client) but doesn't produce a wrong opinion.
 It affects efficiency, not effectiveness.

 ISA 530.7 requires the auditor to design the sample so that sampling risk is reduced to an acceptably low level.
 "Acceptably low" is not defined numerically in the standard.
-In practice, firms set this through the confidence level: 95% confidence means 5% acceptable sampling risk, 90% means 10%.
+At firms we've worked with, teams set this through the confidence level: 95% confidence means 5% acceptable sampling risk, 90% means 10%.
 The choice flows from the risk assessment under ISA 315 (Revised), not from a default.

 Key Points